mbrubake/mbrubake.github.io/_pages/about.md

 Most recently I have been focusing on generative models, specifically normalizing flows.
 My research has been exploring theoretical aspects of normalizing flows and their applications.
 I also have an interest on the problem of estimating the 3D structure of biological molecules such as proteins and viruses with Cryo-EM.
 Beyond those current focuses, I have also worked on vehicle localization for robotics, physically realistic models of human motion, probabilistic programming languages, Bayesian methods, MCMC and forensic ballistics.

 ## Prospective Students
 Interested in joining my group?
-I'm also on the look out for exceptional students and colleagues to work with.
 More information is available [here](/joining/).

 # Recent News
 {% include base_path %}